 As a Fairtrade City and District, Derry City and Strabane District Council is committed to promoting and using products with the Fairtrade Mark.
 Many activities take place throughout the year.
-Why not help up by organising your own activity or become part of the district’s Fairtrade Steering Group?
+Help us by organising your own activity or become part of the district’s Fairtrade Steering Group.

 What is Fairtrade?